prajwalramagoudapatil/prajwalramagoudapatil/README.md

 - 👋 Hi, I’m @prajwalramagoudapatil
 - 👀 I’m interested in ...
-INTERNSHIP
 - 🌱 I’m currently learning
                   Java,
                   dataStructures in C,
-                  html css javascript and
                   CPP
 - 💞️ I’m looking to collaborate on -
-         Practical applications of
-         above said languages

 - 📫 How to reach me ...